SMTG-Bham/sumo/docs/source/tutorials.rst

 Tutorials
 =========

-The easiest way to use vaspy is through the command line interface.
+The easiest way to use sumo is through the command line interface.
 A broad range of functionality is available.
 See the individual pages for each command for more details:

 .. toctree::
    :maxdepth: 2

-   vaspy-kgen
+   sumo-kgen
-   vaspy-dosplot
+   sumo-dosplot
-   vaspy-bandplot
+   sumo-bandplot
-   vaspy-bandstats
+   sumo-bandstats
-   vaspy-optplot
+   sumo-optplot
-   vaspy-phonon-bandplot
+   sumo-phonon-bandplot